 16 Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.

-God is certainly not unrealistic, impractical, or insensitive to command us to rejoice at all times and in all circumstances.
-There is nothing that we have gone through, or going through, or will ever go through that God does not understand and cannot identify with.
+God is certainly not unrealistic, impractical, or insensitive to command and expect us to rejoice always, at all times, and in all circumstances.
+God understands and can identify with whatever we go through in this world.

 God once lived among us in this fallen and evil world, not as God but as a man like us.
 Our Lord Jesus Christ knows and understands all our sufferings, for He has also experienced them.